cotton-ahn/HASR_iccv2021/README.md

-# HASR
+# HASR_iccv2021
-Hierarchical Action Segmentation Refiner
+This is an official GitHub Repository for paper "Refining Action Segmentation with Hierarchical Video Representations", which is accepted as a regular paper (poster) in ICCV 2021.

 ## Requirements
 * Python >= 3.7